How to tell mollusca from genital warts

 Some treatments are available for molluscum, but if left alone they typically go away, usually within year to a year-and-a-half.
 However, they may leave scars if they get infected or scratched and/or picked.
 If you are concerned about mollusca spreading to other parts of your body or to your partners, or if you have mollusca that are easily irritated or especially unsightly, they can be removed through freezing, scraping, electrosurgery, laser cautery, or the application of chemical agents.

 Whenever you notice new bumps down there, it's a good idea to talk with a health care professional.
 S/he will be able to distinguish mollusca from genital warts, discuss safer sex strategies, and suggest appropriate treatment.
-Columbia students can make an appointment by logging onto Open Communicator or calling x4-2284.
+Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Keep in mind that health care providers have seen many a bump, on many a body part; if you have a strange bump or slew of bumps, there is no need to attempt self-diagnosis out of embarrassment.
-With proper consultation and treatment, the bumps will diminish or disappear and you'll be able to bother about other matters.
+With proper consultation and treatment, the bumps will likely diminish or disappear and you'll be able to bother about other matters.
 Good luck!